Global Greens CSA

 What does delivery day look like?

-Home Delivery: Please leave a cooler or box outside of your house or apartment for our delivery driver to drop off your vegetables.
-Due to the popularity of home delivery, we have had to widen our delivery window, so you will be getting your vegetables between 1:00pm-5:30pm.
-Your vegetables will be bagged in a paper grocery sack, and our delivery driver will leave the vegetables in the cooler you have left outside your door.
-The driver will ring your doorbell or knock once to let you know that your vegetables have arrived.
-If you have any special instructions with your home delivery, please let us know by replying to this email.
+Please leave a cooler or box outside of your house or apartment for our delivery driver to drop off your vegetables.
+Delivery occurs 1:00 – 6:00 pm.
+Our delivery driver will leave the vegetables in your cooler.
+If you have special instructions with your home delivery, please let us know by reaching out to mark.bequeaith@lsiowa.org.

 Can I get home delivery of my box?

-We are currently offering home delivery for any CSA customers in Des Moines for a $5 fee per delivery.
+We are currently offering home delivery for any CSA customers in Des Moines for a $10 per delivery fee.

 Can I get a refund?

-We will refund what you have paid above the deposit if you cancel prior to April 1.
+Yes.
+If you need to cancel your membership, we will refund 75% of your remaining season shares.
 Global Greens farmers purchase seeds, plants, and fertilizer based on how many CSA members there are.
 When a member cancels, it affects the farmers’ bottom lines.

 Can I pay using my EBT/SNAP benefits?

 When you sign up, please choose the “I am paying in installments” option and leave a note in the comments at the very bottom of the page that you will be using your EBT card.
-No deposit is necessary.
 We do ask, in good faith, that by registering for the CSA, you agree to pay for the entire season.

 What if I can’t make it to pick up my vegetables?

-If you want to change your delivery location, please let Meredith know by Monday so we can make arrangements.
+If you want to change your delivery location, please let Mark know by Friday so we can make arrangements.

 I signed up for the Every Other Week Box.
 I’ll be gone one of the weeks I’m supposed to get vegetables.
 Can I get my vegetables a different week instead?